markcmurphy/devdocs-portal/Checkouts.md

 The Server-to-Server Checkout API represents an extension of the Server-to-Server Cart API and can be used to complete a purchase from product selection to conversion.

+The Server-to-Server Checkout API allows you to create a checkout programmatically and then convert it to an order.
+From there, the order can be managed in the Control Panel or using the V2 Orders API.

 **Storefront APIs**

 The Storefront APIs are for managing the contents of a shopper’s cart and checkout using JavaScript in the context of a storefront session.